jeffreylanters/unity-entity-component-system/README.md

   public System.Object GetService (System.Type typeOf);
   /// Check whether this controller has a service. public bool HasService<S> () where S : IService, new();
+  /// Gets an asset from this controller. public UnityEngine.Object GetAsset (string name);
+  /// Check whether this controller has an asset. public bool HasAsset (string name);
 }
 ```